mariocannistra/python-paho-mqtt-for-aws-iot/README.md

 ```
 ## How to test the sample Python programs

--open two console windows and enter in the first **awsiotsub.py** and in the second **awsiotpub.py**
+- open two console windows and enter in the first **awsiotsub.py** and in the second **awsiotpub.py**
--the second one will start sending random temperature values to the AWS IoT hub
+- the second one will start sending random temperature values to the AWS IoT hub
--the first one will display them when received from the IoT hub
+- the first one will display them when received from the IoT hub

 You can check the sources and modify the topics used by both programs to better fit your needs.
 Currently, **awsiotsub.py** subscribes to any topic and will show all of the received msgs.